HYFR (Hell Ya Fucking Right)

-"HYFR (Hell Ya Fucking Right)", also known as just "HYFR", is a song by Canadian rapper Drake from his second studio album Take Care (2011).
+"HYFR (Hell Ya Fucking Right)" is a song by Canadian rapper Drake from his second studio album Take Care (2011).
 The song features Lil Wayne and was released as the album's sixth official single.
 It was released to radio stations on April 24, 2012.
 The song was nominated for the 55th Grammy Awards for Best Rap Performance, but lost to "Niggas in Paris" by Jay-Z and Kanye West.